jipolanco/PencilArrays.jl/docs/src/PencilIO.md

 If using the [Parallel HDF5 driver](@ref PHDF5Driver), the HDF5.jl package must
 be available and configured with MPI support.
+Note that HDF5.jl versions previous to [0.14](https://github.com/JuliaIO/HDF5.jl/releases/tag/v0.14.0) are not supported.

 Parallel HDF5 is not enabled in the default installation of HDF5.jl.
 For Parallel HDF5 to work, the HDF5 C libraries wrapped by HDF5.jl must be